breadfan/accelerated-MDM-method/README.md

 # Accelerated MDM-method
-Implementation of accelerated Mitchell-Demyanov-Malozemov method.
+Implementation of an accelerated Mitchell-Demyanov-Malozemov method.
-Main idea of acceleration is finding cycles, bothering to converge fast and using them as an updating direction.
+Main idea of an acceleration is in finding cycles, which bother to converge faster and using this cycles as an updating directions.